larryaasen/tide/packages/tide_kit/README.md

 **Window**: A window is a top-level widget that contains a workbench.

-**Workbench**: A workbench is the main widget that contains the activity bar, panels, and status bar.
+**Workbench**: A workbench is the main widget that contains the activity bar, panel area, and status bar.
 It is a child of the window.

 # Getting started